-Gasunie and Thyssengas sign agreement for first cross-border hydrogen transport infrastructure between the Netherlands and Germany
+Gasunie and ThyssenGas sign an agreement for the first cross-border hydrogen transport infrastructure between the Netherlands and Germany

-Gasunie and Thyssengas have reached an important milestone for the European energy transition: in a joint project, Gasunie subsidiary Hynetwork in the Netherlands, Thyssengas (via Thyssengas H2 GmbH) and Gasunie Deutschland are developing a cross-border hydrogen transport infrastructure between the Netherlands and Germany.
-This week, the companies signed a Joint Development Agreement (a preliminary stage of the later grid interconnection agreement), thus laying the foundation for the joint realisation of this infrastructure.
-The pipeline system will largely comprise existing natural gas pipelines, which will be converted to transport hydrogen.
+Gasunie and Thyssengas have reached a significant milestone for the European energy transition: as part of a joint project, Gasunie’s subsidiary Hynetwork in the Netherlands, Thyssengas (via Thyssengas H2 GmbH) and Gasunie Deutschland are developing a cross-border hydrogen transport infrastructure between the Netherlands and Germany.
+This week, the companies signed a Joint Development Agreement (a precursor to the future network interconnection agreement), thereby laying the foundations for the joint realisation of this infrastructure.
+The pipeline system will largely consist of existing natural gas pipelines that are being converted for the transport of hydrogen.

-Development of a cross-border hydrogen transport infrastructure between the Netherlands and Germany: from left to right: Helmie Botter, Director Hydrogen Transport at Gasunie, Dr Thomas Gößmann, Chairman of the Management Board at Thyssengas, Dr Thomas Becker, Commercial Director at Thyssengas
+Development of a cross-border hydrogen transport infrastructure between the Netherlands and Germany: from left to right: Helmie Botter, Director of Hydrogen Transport at Gasunie; Dr Thomas Gößmann, Chairman of the Management Board at Thyssengas; Dr Thomas Becker, Commercial Director at Thyssengas

-A central strategic axis is to be created via the border points in Oude Statenzijl (Groningen) and Vlieghuis (Drenthe), connecting Dutch industrial areas, import routes via Dutch harbours as well as storage and production facilities directly with industrial areas in Germany - particularly in the Ruhr and Rhineland - and the markets in north-western Europe.
-The pipeline system will then be used for the first cross-border hydrogen transport between Germany and the Netherlands and supply the first launch customers.
+A central strategic corridor is to be established via the border points at Oude Statenzijl (Groningen) and Vlieghuis (Drenthe), linking Dutch industrial areas, import routes via Dutch ports, and storage and production facilities directly with industrial areas in Germany – particularly in the Ruhr region and the Rhineland – and the markets of north-western Europe.
+The pipeline system will then be used for the first cross-border hydrogen transport between Germany and the Netherlands, supplying the first launch customers.

 Thyssengas is contributing its existing natural gas pipeline between Vlieghuis in the Netherlands and Ochtrup in North Rhine-Westphalia to the project.
-The conversion work already started in the summer of this year.
-The pipeline is also part of the Germany-wide hydrogen core network and the GET H2 hydrogen initiative.
+Conversion work began as early as this summer.
+The pipeline is also part of the Germany-wide core hydrogen network and the GET H2 hydrogen initiative.

-Support for industrial decarbonisation in the Ruhr and Rhineland regions
+Support for industrial decarbonisation in the Ruhr region and the Rhineland

-The agreement defines key technical and organisational points that are essential for the safe and reliable transport of hydrogen across the border.
-The signing of the agreement lays an important foundation stone: It is a first step towards the full realisation of several cross-border hydrogen transport connections between the Netherlands and Germany.
+The agreement defines key technical and organisational parameters that are essential for safe and reliable cross-border hydrogen transport.
+The signing of the agreement lays an important foundation: it is a first step towards the full realisation of several cross-border hydrogen transport links between the Netherlands and Germany.

-Dr Thomas Gößmann, CEO of Thyssengas: "The signing of this contract marks a significant milestone in the expansion of the international hydrogen infrastructure.
-We are particularly proud that our Thyssengas pipeline from Vlieghuis in the Netherlands to Ochtrup in North Rhine-Westphalia will make a valuable contribution on several levels: It will enable cross-border hydrogen transport between Germany and the Netherlands, support the development of the German hydrogen core network and drive industrial decarbonisation in the Ruhr and Rhineland regions through its connection to the GET H2 system."
+Dr Thomas Gößmann, CEO of Thyssengas: “The signing of this contract marks a significant milestone in the expansion of the international hydrogen infrastructure.
+We are particularly proud that our Thyssengas pipeline from Vlieghuis in the Netherlands to Ochtrup in North Rhine-Westphalia will make a valuable contribution on several levels: It enables cross-border hydrogen transport between Germany and the Netherlands, supports the development of the German core hydrogen network, and drives industrial decarbonisation in the Ruhr region and the Rhineland through its connection to the GET H2 system.”

-Dr Thomas Becker, Commercial Director at Thyssengas, adds: "Hydrogen is a key driver for a more sustainable energy supply.
-The decarbonisation of industry in the Ruhr region and the chemical sector in the Rhineland - regions in which Thyssengas is primarily active - is crucial to achieving climate targets.
+Dr Thomas Becker, Commercial Director at Thyssengas, adds: “Hydrogen is a key driver for a more sustainable energy supply.
+The decarbonisation of industry in the Ruhr region and the chemical sector in the Rhineland – regions where Thyssengas is primarily active – is crucial for achieving climate targets.
 Hydrogen plays a key role in this transformation: as a CO₂-free energy carrier, it enables energy-intensive processes such as steel and chemical production to make the transition from fossil fuels to sustainable alternatives.
-The agreements on cross-border hydrogen transport infrastructure represent an important milestone - not only in the development of this network, but also in advancing the common goal of climate neutrality."
+The agreements on cross-border hydrogen transport infrastructure represent an important milestone – not only in the development of this network, but also in advancing the shared goal of climate neutrality.”

-Michael Theben, Head of Department at the Ministry of Economic Affairs, Industry, Climate Protection and Energy of the State of North Rhine-Westphalia: "North Rhine-Westphalia is the industrial heart of Germany and one of the most important industrial centres in Europe.
+Michael Theben, Head of Department at the Ministry of Economic Affairs, Industry, Climate Protection and Energy of the State of North Rhine-Westphalia: “North Rhine-Westphalia is the industrial heart of Germany and one of Europe’s most important industrial locations.
 Our task is to make this location climate-neutral and thus future-proof.
-The contract between Thyssengas, Gasunie Deutschland and HNS for the cross-border transport of hydrogen between the Netherlands and North Rhine-Westphalia is an important milestone in this respect: the transport strengthens security of supply, connects us to major import routes and creates planning security for companies and municipalities.
-The GET H2 initiative is an example of how the energy transformation can be jointly advanced along the entire value chain - from hydrogen production to transport and utilisation.
-As the state government, we strongly support this approach."
+The agreement between Thyssengas, Gasunie Deutschland and HNS on cross-border hydrogen transport between the Netherlands and North Rhine-Westphalia is an important milestone in this regard: the transport strengthens security of supply, connects us to major import routes and provides planning certainty for businesses and local authorities.
+The GET H2 initiative exemplifies how the energy transition is being advanced collaboratively across the entire value chain – from hydrogen production through transport to utilisation.
+As the state government, we strongly support this approach.”

 Press release